Pringled/korok/README.md

 ## Quickstart

+### Dense Vector Search
-The following code snippet demonstrates how to use Korok for nearest neighbor search with a Model2Vec encoder:
+The following code snippet shows how to use Korok for dense vector search:

 ```python
 from model2vec import StaticModel